antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 1. a "css" task to

--   compile our scss files to css
+-   compile our SCSS files to CSS
 -   add vendor prefixes when required
 -   minify the code